2-REC/hugo-myportfolio-theme/README.md

 ### Data Files {#data-files}

-Additionally to the configuration file, data files (located in the "_data_" folder) are required for the different sections of the homepage.
+Additionally to the configuration file, data files (located in the "data" folder) are required for the different sections of the homepage.

 The required data files are the folowing: